atude/linux-surface-performance-gui/README.md

 # linux-surface-performance-gui

 GUI for linux-surface compatible distributions to set performance and GPU mode for surface devices.
 Requires [linux-surface kernel](https://github.com/linux-surface/linux-surface) and [surface-control utility](https://github.com/linux-surface/surface-control).
-Requires zenity and notify-send if its not preinstalled in your distribution.
+Requires zenity and notify-send if not preinstalled in your distribution.

 ## Compatible devices